Mossop/WebAppTabs/docs/loading.md

 -------

-When a page load requires a new tab/window, either because of a call to window.open or because of a _blank link target then `nsIBrowserDOMWindow.openURL` is called to get a new window.
+When a page load requires a new tab/window, either because of a call to window.open or because of a _blank link target then `nsIBrowserDOMWindow.openURI` is called to get a new window.
 Again there isn't a way to cancel the load from here and also if an existing window is returned its content will be cleared ready for the new page.
 Also the new URL isn't passed to this function but the